John Hoskyns (policy advisor): Stepping Stones Report, 1977

-Thatcher was an admirer of Hoskyns, writing in her autobiography that "John's background was in business and computers; but over and above that experience, he had strong powers of analysis and had helped formulate our economic strategy in Opposition.
+Thatcher admired Hoskyns, writing in her autobiography that "John's background was in business and computers, but over and above that experience, he had strong powers of analysis and had helped formulate our economic strategy in Opposition.
 He propagated the theory that a 'culture of decline' was the ultimate cause of many of Britain's economic problems...
 He kept our eye on the ball."

 After Downing Street

-In March 1982 Hoskyns resigned from the Central Policy Review Staff (CPRS), frustrated by the slow pace of change, including the refusal to appoint certain people to the CPRS, on the grounds that it was a non-political body.
+In March 1982, Hoskyns resigned from the Central Policy Review Staff (CPRS), frustrated by the slow pace of change, including the refusal to appoint certain people to the CPRS, because it was a non-political body.
 He was knighted in 1982.
 Hoskyns became director general of the Institute of Directors from 1984 to 1989, strongly expressing views on current political matters.

 He became chairman of the Burton Group in 1990, and, with former Thatcherite allies, he campaigned against the single European currency.
 In 2000, he published a memoir, Just in Time: Inside the Thatcher Revolution.

 Hoskyns was interviewed about Stepping Stones and the rise of Thatcherism in Episode 2 of the 2006 BBC TV documentary series Tory!
 Tory!
 Tory!

 In 2006, Hoskyns attacked the European Union's "out-of-touch politicians, undemocratic institutions, dubious electoral systems and legal processes, financial corruption, creative accounting, secrecy, administrative incompetence, mercantilist instincts, foreign-policy confusion, institutionalised animosity towards the United States and Charlemagne-flavoured delusions of empire."